 So, you have to cycle the tank properly before adding fish to it.
 The water testing result will indicate the status of the cycling process.
 In a cycled tank, the ammonia and nitrite level tends to zero.

 5) Not Quarantining New Fish:

 I will advise you to start a brand new fish tank with a few starter fish.
-After complete cycling, you can bring more fish.
+Then, after complete cycling, you can bring more fish.
 Adding newly bought fish directly to the main tank is another common but crucial mistake.

-Quarantining fish is essential not only for new tanks but also anytime you bring new members to your existing aquarium.
+Quarantining fish is essential for new tanks and anytime you bring new members to your existing aquarium.

 6) Wrong Fish Selection: